srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

             * Starter
               * ContainerDevice

-1. Paste the `sensor-thl-2000-device.cert.pfx` file into the ContainerDevice folder.
+1. With the ContainerDevice folder open, paste-in the copied device certificate files.

-    The root directory of the Lab 6 ContainerDevice folder includes the `Program.cs` file.
-The simulated device app will need to access this certificate file when authenticating to the Device Provisioning Service.
+    The root directory of the ContainerDevice folder includes the `Program.cs` file for your simulated device app.
+The simulated device app will use the device certificate file when authenticating to the Device Provisioning Service.

 1. Open **Visual Studio Code**.

 1. On the **File** menu, click **Open Folder**

-1. In the **Open Folder** dialog, navigate to the **06-Automatic Enrollment of Devices in DPS** folder.
+1. In the **Open Folder** dialog, navigate to the Starter folder for lab 6 (Automatic Enrollment of Devices in DPS).

 1. Click **ContainerDevice**, and then click **Select Folder**.